-1 If an insured person or a disability pension recipient dies before retirement, a lump-sum death benefit is payable if the existing old-age savings capital is not, or not entirely, required to finance a spouse's pension, a pension for a divorced spouse or a life partner pension as well as an orphan's pension.
-Any voluntarily buy-ins of the insured person including interest will, in any event, be paid out.
-The sum is reduced by any advance withdrawals made as part of the home ownership subsidy (Article 27.1) and/or by any withdrawal as a result of pension compensation in the event of divorce (Art.
+1 If an active insured person or a disability pension recipient dies before retirement, and the available oldage savings capital is not sufficient or not completely sufficient to finance one of the survivors' benefits according to Art.
+20.2-20.5 of these pension plan rules, a lump-sum death benefit is due.
+Any voluntarily buy-ins of the insured person during the period of insurance with the foundation, including interest, will be paid out.
+This sum is reduced by any (not repaid) advance withdrawals made as part of the home ownership subsidy (Article 27.1) and/or by any withdrawal as a result of pension compensation in the event of divorce (Art.
 22).
-Repayments of benefits in connection with the enablement of home ownership as well as re-buy-ins in the event of divorce are not considered to be voluntary buy-ins within the meaning of this stipulation.
-Any incidental and additional death benefit is defined in the pension plan (Appendix 1).
+Any additional lump-sum death benefit is defined in the pension plan (Appendix 1).

-- 2 Heirs are entitled to a lump-sum death benefit, regardless of the right of inheritance, in the following ranking: - a) the spouses and orphans who are entitled to benefits under these pension plan rules, and if these persons do not exist, then - b) natural persons who have received substantial support from the insured person, or the person who has been in a cohabitation relationship with the insured party uninterruptedly for five years previous to death or who has to provide for the maintenance of one or more children, provided always that no survivors' pensions can be obtained from other pension schemes, and if these persons do not exist, then - c) the children of the deceased who do not meet the eligibility requirements of Article 20.5, and if these persons do not exist, then - d) the parents, and in their absence, then - e) the siblings of the deceased insured person.
+2 Heirs are entitled to a lump-sum death benefit, regardless of the right of inheritance, in the following ranking:

+- a) the spouses and orphans who are entitled to benefits under these pension plan rules, and if these persons do not exist, then - b) natural persons who have received substantial support from the insured person, or the person who has been in a cohabitation relationship with the insured party uninterruptedly for five years previous to death (definition according to Art.
+20.4 of these pension plan rules) or who has to provide for the maintenance of one or more children, provided always that no survivors' pensions can be obtained from other pension schemes, and if these persons do not exist, then - c) the children of the deceased who do not meet the eligibility requirements of Article 20.5, and if these persons do not exist, then - d) the parents, and in their absence, then - e) the siblings of the deceased insured person.